18F/development-guide/_pages/crossbrowser-testing.md

 Regular cross-browser testing helps ensures your web site or application is accessible and functional to a broad audience, especially as Internet Explorer 11 is pervasive in federal government but TTS developers use Chrome on macOS almost exclusively.

 Using a responsive web design and a standards-based approach will result in wide compatibility across modern browsers, but at the edges your product can still trip up on browser-specific quirks.
-For example, compare the [list of web technologies supported in Internet Explorer 11 verus Chrome](https://caniuse.com/#compare=ie+11,chrome+86).
+For example, compare the [list of web technologies supported in Internet Explorer 11 versus Chrome](https://caniuse.com/#compare=ie+11,chrome+86).
 [Progressive Web Application](https://web.dev/progressive-web-apps/)-related features and behaviors  also vary widely across devices and browsers.

 A few options are available at TTS that allow testing on multiple browser platforms.
 An automated testing solution is ideal, but even manual cross-browser testing remains valuable.